jygupt/worshop/03-code-excercise.md

-## In this lab, you will create multiple child bots orchestrated by a master bot
+##### In this lab, you will create and host multiple child bots orchestrated by a master bot on top of Azure Service Fabric for OneBank Corp.
+Ltd. These child bots will serve different domains of a banking sector.
+You will see then how we leveraged Actor programming model to store the bot state reliably within the cluster itself.

-### Excercise 1 : Host Bot
+## Excercise 1 : Host Bot

+Since every service inside Azure Service Fabric is a console application, first we have to

-**Task 1 :** Add a new OWIN Listener class in common project and paste the below code
+**Task I :** Add OWIN Communication Listener

+1. In Visual Studio Solution explorer, locate the `OneBank.Common` project and create a new C# class by Right-Clicking on the project.
+2. Name this class as `OwinCommunicationListener` and replace the existing code with below class.

 ~~~csharp
 namespace OneBank.Common